Resident Assistant Manpreet Suri spelling “UMBC” using the American Sign Language alphabet.

 Prerequisite: ASL 101 with a grade of ‘C’ or better.

-Note: If course permission is needed, email Dr. Laila M. Shishineh (lailams@umbc.edu).
+Note: If permission to enroll in this course is needed, email Dr. Laila M. Shishineh (lailams@umbc.edu).
 New students enrolling in ASL201 must provide documentation that they have completed a course equivalent to ASL101 and ASL102 from another college or university or that they studied ASL for three years in high school.
 This can be verified by providing UMBC with a transcript from the relevant college or high school.
 Please email this documentation to Dr. Laila M. Shishineh at the email listed above.

 A continuation of ASL102.
 This course will further develop the receptive and expressive visual communication skills in ASL.
 This will include adding more complex ASL grammatical features and vocabulary, short stories, narratives, and dialogues.
 The course will include a description of general surroundings, appropriate sequencing, temporal aspects, and conditionals.
 The course will also focus on cultural aspects of the deaf community and will include discussions and formal signing presentations.